-A. Arm-and-release readout vs dispersive readout
+A. Arm-and-release readout versus dispersive readout

-Up to this point we have presented qualitative and quantitative arguments in support of an improvement offered by arm-and-release readout over dispersive readout, noticing that there may exists a region in the parameter space $(\chi/\kappa,\kappa\tau)$ where dispersive readout is the superior scheme.
-In this subsection, we quantify the extent of the improvement offered by arm-and-release as well as identify the region in parameter space where this improvement is guaranteed.
+Up to this point, we have presented qualitative and quantitative arguments in support of an improvement offered by arm-and-release readout over dispersive readout, noting that there may exist a region in the parameter space $(|\chi|/\kappa, \kappa \tau)$ where dispersive readout is the superior scheme.
+In this subsection, we quantify the extent of the improvement offered by arm-and-release as well as identifying the region in parameter space where this improvement is guaranteed.